| Configuration of ALPFRame

 guarantee that any other tool will produce components capable of

+working in pure autorun scenario.
 The above facts concern much more projects - not just ALP.
 For

 example dynamic installation of components from the Internet.
 The